 Use this list of the characteristics of a good disinfectant to guide you when choosing cleaning products for your home.
 Combination products can cut cleaning time, but they may not have the antimicrobial power to eliminate all potential pathogens.
 Be mindful of the kinds of germs you’re most likely to encounter, and consider the health of your family and pets as you read labels.
 In addition, follow all instructions carefully to ensure the safety and effectiveness of the product.

-If you want to kill 99% of all known viruses living outside the body, try the SafeSpace® Germ Fogger.
-It contains a hospital-grade, contact disinfectant, which generates 6,000 cubic feet of disinfectant and deodorizing fog.
+If you want to kill 99% of viruses living outside the body, try the SafeSpace® Disinfectant & Deodorizing Mist.
+It contains a hospital-grade, contact disinfectant, which generates 1,200 square feet of disinfectant and deodorizing mist.
 The can is 100% recyclable and EPA approved.
-Plus, it is safe for humans and animals as long as they are removed from the space during treatment.
-Finally, in addition to killing bacteria and germs, the Germ Fogger will eliminate stubborn, unpleasant odors and leave behind a freshly cleaned scent.
+Plus, it is safe for humans and animals to be around during treatment.
+Finally, in addition to killing bacteria and germs, the SafeSpace D&D Mist will eliminate stubborn, unpleasant odors and leave behind a freshly cleaned scent.